 The crustier inside structure is laid into lightly-died, purple silicone in the exterior mold.

 After spending a lot of time deciding on the exact shot I wanted to use and editing it with all the graphics and information I wanted on my card, I had a lot of them printed one-sided.
-This was a lot more cost-effective, but I like the idea of having a QR code link to the site.
+This was a lot more cost-effective, but I like the idea of having a QR code link to the site on the back.
 I ended up using a site called rubberstamps.net to order a stamp of the QR pattern that can be printed onto almost anything 2D.
 The site is the easiest way I’ve yet found to get high-res stamps.
 We used it in college to make stamps for our Billiards Club.

 The whole thing came together great and looks pretty disturbing.
 I got exactly the business card I wanted and learned a lot making it.